aaronmams/jekyll-now/_posts/2017-03-02-why rich people should give me money instead of planned parenthood.md

 	2. education level by age
 	3. ethnic makeup
 	4. poverty status
 2. I matched the demographic data with a list of Congressmen for each district and their party affiliation.
-[Here is a link to the .csv file]()
 3. I also used a list of results from the 2016 presidential election by congressional district.
-[Here is a link to the .csv file]()

 ### Resources